Join-calculus

 The join-calculus is a process calculus developed at INRIA.
-The join-calculus was developed to provide a formal basis for the design of distributed programming languages, and therefore intentionally avoids communications constructs found in other process calculi, such as rendezvous communications, which are difficult to implement in a distributed setting.
+The join-calculus was developed to provide a formal basis for the design of distributed programming languages, and therefore intentionally avoids communication constructs found in other process calculi, such as rendezvous communications, which are difficult to implement in a distributed setting.
 Despite this limitation, the join-calculus is as expressive as the full π-calculus.
 Encodings of the π-calculus in the join-calculus, and vice versa, have been demonstrated.

 The join-calculus is a member of the π-calculus family of process calculi, and can be considered, at its core, an asynchronous π-calculus with several strong restrictions: